TrasheRacer/TrasheRacer.github.io/docs/_posts/2021-05-22-hello-world.markdown

 The addresses of devices belonging to my family have been blacklisted: my sister and my wife are unable to see this website.
-This is a place to express my private thoughts.
+This is a place to explore my private thoughts.

 I'm so sick of this fucking pandemic.